-The list of records alongside is taken from the Online Ringing Report, produced by the British Trust for Ornithology.
+The list of records below is taken from the Online Ringing Report, produced by the British Trust for Ornithology.
 (The link to the longevity records can be found at the bottom of the web-page).
-The report covers all birds ringed and/or reported in Britain & Ireland up until the end of 2016.
+The report covers all birds ringed and/or reported in Britain & Ireland up until the end of 2021.
 I aim to update this blog shortly after each new annual report is published.

 For each species, longevity is defined as the time between ringing and the most recent report of that bird.
 For a chick, this figure is virtually equivalent to age but a bird first ringed when already an adult may be many years older than the longevity figure.
-The third column is the number of birds ringed for each species (up to the end of 2016).
-Records for species of which fewer than 3000 individuals have been ringed are given in italics, to indicate that the small sample size might be affecting the longevity record.
+The third column is the number of birds ringed for each species (up to the end of 2021).
+Records for species of which fewer than 3000 individuals have been ringed may be unrepresentative, given that small sample size might affect the longevity record.
 With fewer birds being handled, the chance of catching a bird that is going to live a long time is low, as is the chance of it being caught again many years later.

 In common with most groups of birds, the longest-lived ones are the biggest.
 Only Oystercatchers, Curlews and Bar-tailed Godwits have so far broken the 30-year barrier.
 At the other end of the scale, for smaller species, only the Ringed Plover has reached 20 years.